St. John’s Island – the largest of Singapore’s southern islands – is a fun-filled destination with nature, beaches, hiking trails and more.

 Cyclists rejoice!
 There is now a pop-up bike rental store on St. John’s island for you to explore the beauty that is the Southern Islands.
 Gogreen, which also operates on Sentosa Island, has launched a temporary booth on St. John’s.
 You can choose to reserve a bike ahead of your visit through Klook (along with a beach tent), or try your luck after you disembark from the ferry.

-Follow the smooth coastal roads or the demarcated trials to explore the island and fully immerse yourself in the nature.
+Follow the smooth coastal roads or the demarcated trials to explore the island and fully immerse yourself in nature.
 We highly encourage renting a bike if you want to visit every part of the Southern Islands in one day!
 Definitely beats walking around all day.

 3. Explore the intertidal zones

 When the tides subside… the marine life materialise.
 Starfish, horseshoe crabs, sea cucumbers, crabs, corals – you name it.
 All that’s left to do is try to spot them.
-The coastline of the island is lined with rocky shores, rubbly edges, sparse reef and sparse seagrasses.
+The coastline of the island is lined with rocky shores, rubbly edges, sparse reefs and sparse seagrasses.
 During low tide, the accessible shores become a treasure trove of rocks and marine life.
 Just watch your footing and do not disturb the wildlife when you’re exploring the coastline.

 4. Join a guided nature walk